-- Insert the USB flash disk that contains the latest BIOS file to the USB port, then launch EZ Flash 2 in any of these two ways: - Press <Alt> + <F2> during POST to display the following:
+- Insert the USB flash disk that contains the latest BIOS file to the USB port, then launch EZ Flash 2 in any of these two ways: - Press <Alt> + <F2> during POST. - Enter the BIOS setup program.
+Go to the Tools menu to select EZ Flash 2 and press <Enter> to enable it.

-- Enter the BIOS setup program.
-Go to the Tools menu to select EZ Flash 2 and press <Enter> to enable it. - Press <Tab> to switch between drives until the correct BIOS file is found. - When the correct BIOS file is found, EZ Flash 2 performs the BIOS update process and automatically reboots the system when done.
+Press <Tab> to switch between drives until the correct BIOS file is found.

+When the correct BIOS file is found, EZ Flash 2 performs the BIOS update process and automatically reboots the system when done.

-- Only a USB flash disk with FAT 32/16 format and single partition can support the ASUS EZ Flash 2 utility. - Do not shut down or reset the system while updating the BIOS to prevent system boot failure!
+- This function supports USB flash disks with FAT 32/16 format and single partition only. - DO NOT shut down or reset the system while updating the BIOS to prevent system boot failure!

-2.1.3 ASUS CrashFree BIOS 3 utility
+2.1.3 ASUS CrashFree BIOS

-The ASUS CrashFree BIOS 3 is an auto recovery tool that allows you to restore the BIOS file when it fails or gets corrupted during the updating process.
-You can update a corrupted BIOS file using the motherboard support DVD or a USB flash disk that contains the updated BIOS file
+The ASUS CrashFree BIOS is an auto recovery tool that allows you to restore the BIOS file when it fails or gets corrupted during the updating process.
+You can restore a corrupted BIOS file using the motherboard support DVD or a removable device that contains the updated BIOS file